fisodd/www-fisodd-com/content/demo/tufte.rst

 .. epigraph::

    The English language . . . becomes ugly and inaccurate because our thoughts are foolish, but the slovenliness of our language makes it easier for us to have foolish thoughts.

    --- George Orwell, “Politics and the English Language”

-   For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled.
+   For a successful technology,
+   reality must take precedence over public relations, for Nature cannot be fooled.

    --- Richard P. Feynman, “What Do You Care What Other People Think?”

    I do not paint things, I paint only the differences between things.

-   --- Henri Matisse, Henri Matisse Dessins: thèmes et variations (Paris, 1943), 37
+   --- Henri Matisse,
+   :title:`Henri Matisse Dessins: thèmes et variations` (Paris, 1943), 37

 .. [#] `Beautiful Evidence <http://www.edwardtufte.com/tufte/books_be>`__